Workshop On A Card

-A new series of 5 hybrid mini-workshops on different aspects of human-centered design from £25 per workshop.
+A new series of 5 hybrid mini-workshops on different aspects of human-centered design for £30 per workshop or £125 for all 5 (17% discount to £25 per workshop)

 These workshops are designed to maximise time spent together talking and sharing ideas while minimising the personal stress and tiredness of spending too much time online.
 They are based on this three part framework:

 - By post (greeting cards with core ideas on front, instructions on back and space for your notes in middle)

 - By podcast (15 – 20 minute download audio podcast explaining concepts and examples by Alastair Somerville)

 - By Zoom (60 minute online encounter to explore ideas and share future goals with other participants)